yuval-beiser/algo-trading/AllCode.md

 end;
 LastMarketPosition = marketposition;

+if
+ELDateToString(date) = "10/25/2023" and Time >= 1600.00 and Time < 1700.00
+then
+print (ELDateToString(date),"rt0","Time=",time, "bar=", BarNumber, "marketposition=" , marketposition ,"rtPosition =", rtPosition , "entryprice=",entryprice, "close=", close);

 //reset crossind
-if marketposition = 0
+if marketposition = 0 and rtPosition= 0
 then
 begin
 crossind1 = False;
 end;

 //reset crossind
-if marketposition = 0
+if marketposition = 0 and rtPosition= 0
 then
 begin
 crossind2 = False;
 end;

 //close on cross back
-if marketposition = 0
+if marketposition = 0 and rtPosition= 0
 then
 begin
 shortStop = 9999999;
 end;

 //close on cross back
-if marketposition = 0
+if marketposition = 0 and rtPosition= 0
 then
 begin
 longstop = -9999999;